yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/managed-freetrial.md

 ## Limitations

 - Only one free trial can be applied to an account.
-- The free trial is for the Professional plan.
-Enterprise-level features are not included.
+- The free trial features the Professional plan.
+Enterprise plan features are not included.
 - Not all regions are available during free trials.
 - After your trial ends, depending on your plan, you may lose access to some features.